gwentavernier/TAOR/README.md

 ***Data extraction and generation:***

-Courses-data.ipynb: Python code to extract the necessary information from the university's DRPS site, and produce the Courses_data.dat file.
+Courses-data.ipynb: Python code to extract the necessary information from the university's PATH site, and produce the Courses_data.dat file.

 courses_data.csv: The extracted courses information in csv form.